KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.ProviderIncompatibleException.aspx)
 * [stackoverflow.com](http://stackoverflow.com/search?q=System.Data.ProviderIncompatibleException)

-### System.Data.ReadOnlyException
+#### System.Data.ReadOnlyException

 Represents the exception that is thrown when you try to change the value of a read-only column.

-    throw [System.Data.ReadOnlyException]::New("Represents you try to change the value of a read-only column.")
+    throw [System.Data.ReadOnlyException]::New("you try to change the value of a read-only column.")

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.ReadOnlyException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.ReadOnlyException.aspx)
 * [stackoverflow.com](http://stackoverflow.com/search?q=System.Data.ReadOnlyException)

-### System.Data.RowNotInTableException
+#### System.Data.RowNotInTableException

 Represents the exception that is thrown when you try to perform an operation on a System.Data.DataRow that is not in a System.Data.DataTable.

-    throw [System.Data.RowNotInTableException]::New("Represents you try to perform an operation on a System.Data.DataRow that is not in a System.Data.DataTable.")
+    throw [System.Data.RowNotInTableException]::New("you try to perform an operation on a System.Data.DataRow that is not in a System.Data.DataTable.")

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.RowNotInTableException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.RowNotInTableException.aspx)
 * [stackoverflow.com](http://stackoverflow.com/search?q=System.Data.RowNotInTableException)

-### System.Data.StrongTypingException
+#### System.Data.StrongTypingException

 The exception that is thrown by a strongly typed System.Data.DataSet when the user accesses a DBNull value.